Non-commercial vessels (yachts and private superyachts) biosecurity - Starting on the right tack

 What happens when you arrive in Australia?

-If you are visiting, returning to Australia or importing a yacht (a non-commercial vessel), the master and/or operator of the yacht is responsible for complying with the Department of Agriculture and Water Resources biosecurity rules and regulations.
+If you are visiting, returning to Australia or importing a yacht (a non-commercial vessel), the master and/or operator of the yacht is responsible for complying with the Department of Agriculture, Water and the Environment biosecurity rules and regulations.

 These rules reduce the risk of harmful pests and diseases entering and establishing in Australia and enable the appropriate management of pests and diseases that pose a risk to Australian environment and agricultural industries.